Subdivision 1. For the purposes of sections 609.341 to 609.351, the terms in this section have the meanings given them.

 Subd.
 16. "Patient" means a person who seeks or obtains psychotherapeutic services.

 Subd.
-17. "Psychotherapist" means a person who is or purports to be a physician, psychologist, nurse, chemical dependency counselor, social worker, marriage and family counselor, or other mental health service provider; or any other person, whether or not licensed by the state, who performs or purports to perform psychotherapy.
+17. "Psychotherapist" means a person who is or purports to be a physician, psychologist, nurse, chemical dependency counselor, social worker, marriage and family therapist, or other mental health service provider; or any other person, whether or not licensed by the state, who performs or purports to perform psychotherapy.

 Subd.
 18. "Psychotherapy" means the professional treatment, assessment, or counseling of a mental or emotional illness, symptom, or condition.